BVLC/caffe/README.md

 Please read [release notes](https://github.com/intel/caffe/blob/master/docs/release_notes.md) for our recommendations and configuration to achieve best performance on Intel CPUs.

 ## Multinode Training
-Intel Caffe multinode allows you to execute deep neural network training on multiple machines.
+Intel® Distribution of Caffe* multi-node allows you to execute deep neural network training on multiple machines.

 To understand how it works and read some tutorials, go to our Wiki.
 Start from https://github.com/intelcaffe/caffe/wiki/Multinode-guide.